Click here to view a map inclusive of all new developments listed below.

 - Kiln & Co.
 Pottery — Lake Anne Plaza, 1631 Washington Plaza N.

-- At Reston Town Center: Edible Incredible Desserts, Red Velvet Cupcakery, Neyla Mediterranean Bistro, Appalachian Spring, M&S Grill and Ann Taylor
+- At Reston Town Center: Edible Incredible Desserts, Red Velvet Cupcakery, Neyla Mediterranean Bistro, Appalachian Spring, M&S Grill and Ann Taylor; Pottery Barn and Williams-Sonoma will close in January

 - Ravel Dance Studio has moved from North Point Village Center to The Spectrum